pulse2percept/pulse2percept/doc/topics/models.rst

     (Y, X, T)     perceived brightness in arbitrary units (Y, X, 3, T)  RGB intensities in [0, 1]

-Models always produce the brightness form.
-The RGB form exists to display a scene alongside a modeled percept:
+Prosthesis models produce brightness percepts.
+When a :py:class:`~pulse2percept.vision.Scene` has a scotoma, scene-driven prediction composes that model output with residual vision and returns an RGB percept:

 .. code-block:: python